All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 4. Demonstration of NAO Implementation and Convergence

 \section{4.
 Demonstration of NAO Implementation and Convergence}

-Thew new all-electron NAO-based periodic BSE method is implemented within the FHI-aims code\cite{blum2009ab,blum2022fhi}.
-For the Brillouin Zone (BZ) sampling, we employ an even-sampled $\Gamma$-centered grid with equally spaced $n_1 \times n_2 \times n_3$ k-points.
-The integration grid for the NAO basis employs a tight setting.
-The detailed choice and convergence testing of the NAO basis set and auxiliary basis set are discussed in subsequent subsections.
-We use crystalline silicon (Si) as an example to demonstrate our implementation, particularly focused on the NAO basis set, Auxiliary basis set, and the Brillouin Zone (BZ) sampling.
-We also provide a direct comparison of our all-electron NAO results to those obtained using the tradiational PlaneWave Pseudopotential (PW-PP) approach implemented in the BerkeleyGW \cite{deslippe2012berkeleygw} code and Quantum Espresso \cite{giannozzi2020quantum} code.
+The new all-electron NAO-based periodic BSE method is implemented within the FHI-aims code\cite{blum2009ab,blum2022fhi}.
+For the BZ sampling, we employ an even-sampled $\Gamma$-centered grid with equally spaced $n_1 \times n_2 \times n_3$ k-points.
+The integration grid for the NAO basis for single-particle matrix elements and other real-space integrals employs FHI-aims' "tight" settings.
+The detailed choice and convergence of the NAO basis set and auxiliary basis set are discussed in subsequent subsections.
+We use crystalline silicon (Si), 2-atom primitive cell, as an example to demonstrate our implementation, particularly focused on the NAO basis set, auxiliary basis set, and the BZ sampling.
+We also provide a direct comparison of our all-electron NAO results to those obtained using the traditional PlaneWave Pseudopotential (PW-PP) approach implemented in the BerkeleyGW \cite{deslippe2012berkeleygw} code and Quantum Espresso \cite{giannozzi2020quantum} code.

-The computational procedure starts with Kohn-Sham (KS) DFT calculations using the Local Density Approximation (LDA) of the Perdew-Wang (PW) parameterization \cite{perdew1992accurate}.
-Subsequently, $G_0W_0$ calculation is performed on top of the KS orbitals and energies to obtain the quasi-particle energies.
+The computational procedure starts with Kohn-Sham (KS) DFT calculations using the local density approximation (LDA) in the Perdew-Wang (PW) parameterization \cite{perdew1992accurate}.
+Subsequently, $G_0W_0$ calculations are performed on top of the KS orbitals and energies to obtain the quasi-particle energies.
 The BSE calculation is then performed with the results of the $G_0W_0$ calculation.
 For the frequency-dependent dielectric function, we utilize 80 frequency points in the Pade approximation for analytic continuation.
-In constructing the BSE Hamiltonian, we used 4 valence bands and 6 conduction bands.
+In constructing the BSE Hamiltonian, we used 4 valence bands and 6 conduction bands. (this choice is for Si and it would need separate validation for other systems).